ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/DASystem.rst

 Since the raw observational data come in various formats, a diverse set of "IODA converters" exists to transform the raw observation data files into IODA format.
 While many of these Python-based IODA converters have been developed to handle marine-based observations, users can utilize the "IODA converter engine" components to develop and implement their own IODA converters to prepare arbitrary observation types for data assimilation within JEDI.
 (See https://github.com/NOAA-PSL/land-DA_update/blob/develop/jedi/ioda/imsfv3_scf2iodaTemp.py for the Land DA IMS IODA converter.)

-The Land DA System includes options to use observation data in :term:`GHCN`, :term:`IMS`, :term:`SFCSNO`, and/or Soil Moisture Active Passive (:term:`SMAP`) data format.
+The Land DA System includes options to use observation data in :term:`GHCN`, :term:`IMS`, and :term:`SFCSNO` format.
 It also includes a variety of utility scripts to convert observation data to IODA format:

 * :github:`ghcn_snod2ioda.py <blob/develop/ush/ghcn_snod2ioda.py>`
 * :github:`imsfv3_scf2ioda.py <blob/develop/ush/imsfv3_scf2ioda.py>`
-* :github:`smap_ssm2ioda.py <blob/develop/ush/smap_ssm2ioda.py>`

 IODA can also read in certain :jedi:`file formats <inside/jedi-components/ioda/file-formats.html>`, such as BUFR, with a mapping file, such as the :github:`bufr_sfcsno_mapping.yaml <blob/develop/parm/jedi/bufr_sfcsno_mapping.yaml>` file available in the Land DA repository.

+Developers are in the process of adding soil moisture DA to the Land DA system.
+This functionality will use Soil Moisture Active Passive (:term:`SMAP`) observations and the :github:`smap_ssm2ioda.py <blob/develop/ush/smap_ssm2ioda.py>` utility script to convert observation data to IODA format.